How to transfer wealth without burdening the next generation

 3: Design liquidity before it is needed

-Liquidity planning remains one of the most overlooked elements of wealth management.
+Current: Liquidity planning remains one of the most overlooked elements of wealth management.

 Business-heavy estates frequently face cash shortages at the worst possible moment.
 Strategic insurance solutions can provide immediate liquidity without forcing asset sales.